Forty Thousand Kilometers Under Quantum Protection: Protocol security

 \section{Protocol security}

-~~\\ Here, we delve into the security of the described protocol, by building upon the following: \begin{enumerate} \item Alice and Bob each generate random numbers that Eve cannot predict. \item Other from the transmission channel---which is a fiber line with the embedded optical amplifiers---and the classical authenticated channel, users' equipment is isolated from Eve. \item Eve cannot effectively collect and exploit natural losses from the transmission channel.
+Here, we delve into the security of the described protocol, by building upon the following: \begin{enumerate} \item Alice and Bob each generate random numbers that Eve cannot predict. \item Other from the transmission channel---which is a fiber line with the embedded optical amplifiers---and the classical authenticated channel, users' equipment is isolated from Eve. \item Eve cannot effectively collect and exploit natural losses from the transmission channel.
 To eavesdrop on the signal, Eve must introduce new artificial local leakages.
 Eve can also use the local leakages on the original fiber discontinuities, such as bends or connections. \item The transmission line between Alice and Bob is characterized by the initial line tomogram.
-All losses constituting deviations from the initial tomogram are attributed to Eve. \item Eve is bound to the beam-splitting attack: she may seize some fraction of the signal at any point of the optical line. \end{enumerate} Attacks that deviate from the beam-splitting attack necessitate a significant alteration of the line tomogram, in which case the protocol should be terminated; as such, we will not delve into them here.
+All losses constituting deviations from the initial tomogram are attributed to Eve. \item Eve is bound to the beam-splitting attack.
+She may seize some fraction of the signal at any point of the optical line.
+With that, she is unable to replace any section of the line with a channel of her own creation since this action is detectable by the line tomography. \end{enumerate}

+Attacks that deviate from the beam-splitting attack necessitate a significant alteration of the line tomogram, in which case the protocol should be terminated; as such, we will not delve into them here.
 We will refer to the point of Eve's intrusion into the line as the ``beam splitter'' and assume that any reflection back towards Alice from this point is insignificant.
 As our analysis will demonstrate, the protocol's efficiency is contingent on Eve's placement along the line.
-For the sake of simplicity, we will not examine scenarios in which Eve intercepts from multiple points along the line.
-However, with some overhead, this scenario can be reduced to a situation in which Eve is effectively positioned at the single worst spot (for the users) among all of the locations from which she intercepts the light.
+For the sake of simplicity, we will focus on the scenario in which Eve intercepts from a single point at the line.
+Indeed, with some overhead, the case where Eve intercepts from multiple points---stealing $r_\text{E}^{(i)}$ from the $i$-th local leakage---can be reduced to a situation where Eve is at the single worst location for the users among all identified interception points, and she steals the effective overall leakage

+where we defined $r_\text{E}^{(0)}=0$.
+This effective overall leakage is detectable by transmittometry, see Sec.\,``Physical loss control and amplification'' for details.
+The detailed analysis of the multi-point interception and constructive interference will be the subject of our forthcoming publication.